MicrosoftDocs/customer-insights/ci-docs/audience-insights/overview.md

 ---

-# Audience insights for Dynamics 365 Customer Insights overview
+# Dynamics 365 Customer Insights overview

-[Audience insights, a capability of Dynamics 365 Customer Insights](https://dynamics.microsoft.com/ai/customer-insights/audience-insights-capability/) helps you build a deeper understanding of your customers.
+[Dynamics 365 Customer Insights](https://dynamics.microsoft.com/ai/customer-insights/) helps you build a deeper understanding of your customers.
 Connect data from various transactional, behavioral, and observational sources to create a 360-degree customer view.
 Use these insights to drive customer-centric experiences and processes.
 Unify and understand customer data and harness it for intelligent insights and actions.

 ## Main benefits